-- 19.1.
+- 22.1.
 A private fostering arrangement occurs when someone other than a parent or close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
 It applies to children under the age of 16 or 18 if the child is disabled.
-Children looked after by the local authority or who are place in residential schools, children's homes or hospitals are not considered to be privately fostered. - 19.2.
-Private fostering occurs in all cultures, including British culture and children may be privately fostered at any age. - 19.3.
-St Joseph's School recognises that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
-Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country. - 19.4.
+Children looked after by the local authority or who are place in residential schools, children's homes or hospitals are not considered to be privately fostered. - 22.2.
+Private fostering occurs in all cultures, including British culture and children may be privately fostered at any age. - 22.3.
+St Joseph's School recognise that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
+Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country. - 22.4.
 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible.
-However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will raise this will the DSL and the DSL will notify Gateway / Hub of the circumstances.
+However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will raise this will the DSL and the DSL will notify Gateway of the circumstances.

-20. Looked After Children
+23. Looked After Children and Previously Looked After Children

-- 20.1.
+- 23.1.
 The most common reason for children becoming looked after is as a result of abuse and neglect.
 St Joseph's School ensures that staff have the necessary skills and understanding to keep looked after children safe.
-Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility. - 20.2.
-The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the Devon County Council's virtual school head for children in care. - 20.3.
-The designated teacher for looked after child works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after children in the school and meet the needs in the child's personal education plan.
+Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility. - 23.2.
+The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the Devon County Council's virtual school head for children in care. - 23.3.
+The designated teacher for looked after child works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after children in the school and meet the needs in the child's personal education plan. - 23.4.
+A previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
+When dealing with looked after children and previously looked after children, it is important that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group.

-21. Children Missing Education
+24. Children Missing Education

-- 21.1.
+- 24.1.
 Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation. - 21.2.
-The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities8. - 21.3.
-Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.
+A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation. - 24.2.
+The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities'. - 24.3.
+Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage - 24.4.
+Where possible schools and colleges should hold more than one emergency contact number for their pupils and students via the school website or by other means

-22. Online Safety
+25. Online Safety